-Beyond that, FORCE supports BRCA counseling and testing for all Medicare beneficiaries who have a known BRCA mutation in their family or meet established guidelines for hereditary cancer risk assessment.
-Beneficiaries without a personal history of cancer have never qualified for coverage of BRCA testing under Medicare because the program is very specific about the preventive services it provides.
+FORCE supports genetic testing for all Medicare beneficiaries who have a known mutation in their family or meet established guidelines for hereditary cancer risk assessment.
+Beneficiaries without a personal history of cancer have never qualified for coverage of genetic testing under Medicare because the program is very specific about the preventive services it provides.
 We would like to change this.

-FORCE is working to introduce federal legislation that will change the Medicare statutes to allow for BRCA counseling, testing, and related evidence-based preventive and risk-reducing services for anyone who meets national guidelines—survivors and previvors.
+We are working to introduce federal legislation aimed at changing the Medicare statutes to allow for genetic counseling, testing, and related evidence-based preventive and risk-reducing services for anyone who meets national guidelines—survivors and previvors.

-Check back frequently for updates on our efforts around this important coverage issue...
+Check back for updates on our efforts around this important issue...